 At Canine Behavior Science, our team of behavior consultants and dog trainers are constantly learning.
 Each of us are passionate about bringing you evidence-based practice that is efficient, humane and effective for both you and your dog.

-Randi Rossman, aCDBC, Owner and Behavior Consultant
+Randi Rossman, CBCC-KA, ACDBC, CEO and Behavior Executive

 Randi supervises all training and behavior consulting.
 She conducts all initial assessments and oversees the development of training and behavior plans.
-She is focused on improving the lives of both the humans and the dogs, and her academic background and career not only includes animal training but also with human behavior change.
+She is focused on improving the lives of both the humans and the dogs, and her academic background and career not only includes animal training but also human behavior change.

 Randi became interested in dog training and dog behavior modification with the adoption of her dog Ringo, who had a history of abuse and neglect.
 She started Canine Behavior Science in 2014 to marry her business and animal training background to provide quality behavior services for people and their dogs.

 - Masters certificate in Applied Behavior Analysis from Florida Institute of Technology